moncapooh/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 - Enter Silph Co and take the stairs to floor 5
 - Get the [hidden Elixer](http://gunnermaniac.com/pokeworld?map=210#12/3)
+- Go left and down the alleyway, talk to Rocket 1

 **Rocket 1:**
-- Thrash
+- Thrash (slot 2)

-Get the Card Key
+Get the Card Key (warp, leave, pick up, warp, leave) Use Card key on first gate, take warp in room
+Walk right and up, key on left gate, take bottom warp Walk UP and trigger rival scene

 **Rival:**
 - Pidgeot:
 	- X Acc
 	- If you were paralyzed on Arbok, use a Parlyz Heal
 	- X Speed
-- HD x5
+- HD x5 (slot 1)
+- KEEP TRACK OF HP

 Note: In this split we want to take a bit of damage to do a strat on Koga called Boom Strats

 If 1-77, use an Elixer before the next fight
+Walk down after battle and take warp, walk LEFT a tile and walk down and talk to Rocket 2

 **Rocket 2:**
 - Cubone: